nohago/csc134/README.md

 CSC 134 repository SP2023

 #purpose
-This is a repo for csc134to demonstrate:
+This is a repo for csc134 to demonstrate:
 - markdown
 - source control
 - version control